brozena/brozena-old.github.io/tabla.md

 While at Penn State I became involved with a student group called PSU Geet.
 Back then we hosted musicians like Samarth Nagarkar, Nitin Mitta and Anupama Bhagwat for Hindustani classical concerts at PSU.
 And so I became exposed to New York City's indian classical scene.

-I returned home to Scranton to meet my next teacher Bhimsen Mudaljikar at the strong encouragement of a good friend here Dr. Lakshmi Mizin.
+I returned home to Scranton to meet my next teacher Bhimsen Mudaljikar at the encouragement of a good friend here Dr. Lakshmi Mizin.
 Bhimsen has been in the United States since the 1970s, keeping up his practice and teaching students in the region.

-I study with [Dan Weiss](http://danweiss.net) in Brooklyn where I live sometimes.
+I have been traveling to study tabla with [Dan Weiss](http://danweiss.net) since 2011 or so.

 Today, living at Penn State for now, I have come to understand how intrinsic my love of music and especially this instrument is to me.
-I desire to practice this tradition as sincerely as I can.
+I desire to practice this tradition as sincerely as I can and afford myself the time for it.
 I desire to see this practice as both a means and an end.

 I can imagine beautiful moments will follow as they have over the last ten years.
 But today I can feel how light my dream is, finally free of the unnecessary weight of expectation.
 Each moment I sit down to play and listen is a beautiful moment.